andreax79/python-rt11/README.md

 * DELETE          Removes files from a volume
 * DIR             Lists file directories
 * DISMOUNT        Disassociates a logical disk assignment from a file
+* DUMP            Prints formatted data dumps of files or devices
-* EXAMINE         Examines disk/block/file structure
+* EXAMINE         Examines disk structure
 * EXIT            Exit the shell
 * HELP            Displays commands help
 * INITIALIZE      Writes an empty device directory on the specified volume